elileinkram/_feedstack_web/README.md

 And then spits back a number as output, which becomes the new ranking.

-Implement [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to create a custom feed that shows you what you want.
+Implement [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to create a custom feed that shows you what you want to see.

 Upload your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to the app so that we can generate your new feed.